Golden Gate, Kyiv

 The Golden Gate of Kyiv (Золоті ворота, /uk/) was the main gate in the 11th century fortifications of Kyiv, the capital of the Kievan Rus'.
-It was named in imitation of the Golden Gate of Constantinople.
+It was likely named in imitation of the Golden Gate of Constantinople.
 The structure was dismantled in the Middle Ages, leaving few vestiges of its existence.

 In 1982, it was rebuilt completely by the Soviet authorities, though no images of the original gates have survived.
-The decision has been immensely controversial because there were many competing reconstructions of what the original gate might have looked like.
+The decision has been intensely controversial because there were many competing reconstructions of what the original gate might have looked like.

 The rebuilt structure on the corner of Volodymyrska Street and Yaroslaviv Val Street contains a branch of the National Reserve "Sophia of Kyiv" museum.
 The name Zoloti Vorota is also used for a nearby theater and the Zoloti Vorota station of the Kyiv Metro.